Sreyleak-Deth/runwithsai/_events/2025-05-31-run-by-heart-2nd-edition-charity.md

   - Memorable **T-shirt** of “Run By Heart”
   - **Medal Finisher**

-📌 AGE CATEGORIES: Participants of all categories must be **13 years** of age or older on race day
+📌 AGE CATEGORIES:
+  - Participants of all categories must be **13 years** of age or older on race day
+  - Participants under **13 years** of age are required to register under parental restrictions as a group category.